Sheriff William A. Sheron, Jr. was first elected Sheriff of Genesee County

 law enforcement and corrections training courses.

-Honors and Affiliations: Sheriff Sheron is a past president of the FBI National Academy Associates New York State/Eastern Canada Chapter and currently serves as the chapter’s Secretary/Treasurer.
+Honors and Affiliations: Sheriff Sheron is a past president of the FBI National Academy Associates New York State/Eastern Canada Chapter and previously served as the chapter’s Secretary/Treasurer.
 He has served on the Board of Directors for the Mental Health Association of Genesee and Orleans Counties and is a past Vice President of the Genesee County Alcohol Substance Abuse.
 He is a current member of the Genesee County Traffic Safety Board, Genesee County STOP D.W.I.
 Advisory Committee, Genesee County Domestic Violence Committee, New York State Sheriffs’ Association, F.B.I.
 National Academy Associates, F.B.I.
 Law Enforcement Executive Development Association, Batavia Kiwanis Club, Genesee County Republican Committee, Genesee County Women’s Republican Club, and the City of Batavia Republican Committee.

 Personal: Sheriff Sheron and his wife, Shari, reside in Batavia.
 He is the father of two children, three stepchildren and six grandchildren.